lluisvalerodelai/IB_Scheduling_Algorithm/README.md

 ----------------------------------------BASIC LOCAL ENTITIES----------------------------------------
-=> basically the minimum things that are needed to be able to have a search function which finds possible timetables
+&rarr; basically the minimum things that are needed to be able to have a search function which finds possible timetables

-Search Space
+&rarr;Search Space
-    The search space is all the timetable matrices T for which the 'number of classes' and 'availabilities' contraints hold States for which the room occupancy and conflicts contraints do not hold are allowed but must be significantly penalized
+    The search space is all the timetable matrices T for which the 'number of classes' and 'availabilities' contraints hold \
+    States for which the room occupancy and conflicts contraints do not hold are allowed but must be significantly penalized \

-Cost function
+&rarr;Cost function
     the cost function is a sum of the measure of violation of all constraints the hard constraints which can be violated (room occupancy and conflicts) are significantly penalized (say a score of 1000) soft constraints are penalized relative to their importance